David Lissah

 • underperforming teams

-• inconsistent operations
+• inconsistent or non-compliant operations

 • cultural drift